 📍 205 N. Main St., Cape May Court House, 📞 609-778-2641, ✉️ firstname.lastname@example.org, 🌐 bucketbrigadebrewery.com, 📷 @bucketbrigadebrewery, 🕑 Mon.-Thu., 2-8 p.m., Fri.-Sat. noon-9 p.m., Sun. noon-8 p.m.

 In business since 2011, Cape May Brewing kicked off the craft beer scene at the Jersey Shore.
 Ten years later, the brewery has grown into the premier, craft beer provider at the Shore.
-And the brewery has physically grown, adding a beer garden, “Brewtique,” and “Brewtanical Garden” to its already substantial tasting room.
-The brewery boasts nearly 20 taps daily, but the only downside: the Taco Shop next door is moving.
+And the brewery has physically grown, adding merch shop, the “Brewtique,” and their “Brewtanical Garden” to its already substantial tasting room.
+The brewery boasts nearly 20 taps daily.

 Ludlam Island Brewing opened in 2016, making use of a space recently vacated by another South Jersey brewer in Ocean View.
 Since then, the brewery has matured into a nine-tap pub with a wood-enclosed tasting room.
 They’re also known for some inventive concoctions, including Harry’s Coffee Pale Ale, in which brewers cook up a rye pale ale, walk to Harry and Beans coffee house next door and collect freshly roasted, organic Honduran coffee beans straight from the roaster, and then make a beer.